I Walked 4 Dogs To See How Many Dates They Got Me

-As a single girl living in a big city, I mainly find dates on apps.
-It's easy, it's fast, and I can do most of the legwork while siting on my couch in my pyjamas.
+As a single gal living in a major city, I mainly find dates on apps.
+It's easy, it's fast, and I can do most of the legwork while siting on my couch in my pajamas.
 But that isn't to say I don't enjoy meeting people IRL.
 I live for a meet-cute, and am always searching for ways to strike up conversations with attractive men I see in public.
 I once tried to pick up a guy at Whole Foods by helping him test whether or not a melon was ripe.
 (It didn't work.)

 But a few weeks ago, while walking past a dog park with my cousin and her sons, I offhandedly mentioned that dogs are the ultimate icebreakers.
 "It's like throwing chum into the ocean," I told her.
 "If you've got a dog on a leash, I swear, people just swarm you.
 It's got to be the best way to pick up guys."